 Salary | INR 2 LPA to INR 9 LPA (Fresher Level) |

-Job Roles Offered | Radiologist Research Assistance Associate and Lab Reader Professor Nuclear Medicine Technologist |
+Job Roles Offered | Radiologist, Research Assistance, Associate and Lab Reader, Professor, Nuclear Medicine Technologist |

-The Bachelors of Science (B.Sc) in Nuclear Medicine Technology is an undergraduate Chemical Engineering degree program.
+The Bachelors of Science (BSc) in Nuclear Medicine Technology is an undergraduate Chemical Engineering degree program.
 The degree deals with the usage of radioactive materials in diagnosing and treating disease is an area of medicine concerned with.

 Pursuing BSc Nuclear Medicine Technology is highly beneficial as it combines theoretical learning with practical exposure to the students.
 The course enables students to develop technical skills and receive certification.
 This program emphasizes the importance of hands-on experience in entering the field as a trained professional.